FreddyMelo/ascent/README.md

 # Ascent - Personal Finance Tracker

 A clean, modern web application that helps you take control of your finances without the complexity.
-Built with vanilla HTML, CSS, and JavaScript, Ascent gives you everything you need to track your money, set budgets, and build better financial habits.
+Built with HTML, CSS, and JavaScript, Ascent gives you everything you need to track your money, set budgets, and build better financial habits.

 ## Features